16 Tips from Today’s Top Email Marketers

 Since then, Henneke has relied on email as the main channel to engage and interact with her audience, promote her blog posts, and sell her writing courses and books.
 She is constantly providing value to her readers so they keep coming back for more.

 “The best thing I’ve done is turn my downloadable e-book into a “snackable” writing course.
-This course is a welcome series for new subscribers.
 Each email features one writing tip that readers can implement straightway.
 As I send the emails at a high frequency—initially daily; after the first week, every other day—I can build a relationship with new subscribers.
 The open rates are between 30 to 50 percent, and even higher for the first couple of emails.” – Henneke Duistermaat

 5. Philip Taylor “PT,” FinCon